Back to All Events

 About Event:

-Students will gain confidence in facing their own death and will also learn how to provide help and support to others before, during, and even after their passing.
+Students will gain confidence in facing their own death and will learn how to provide support before, during, and even after the passing of loved ones.

-During this course, Geshela will guide us through the stages of dying, offering teachings and meditations to deepen understanding and cultivate compassion.
+Geshela will guide us through the stages of dying, offering teachings and meditations that deepen understanding and cultivate courage, gentleness, and compassion.

-Drawing from Buddhist teachings and personal reflection, we will explore practical ways to face impermanence, transform fear, and open our hearts to acceptance and loving presence.
+Drawing from Buddhist wisdom and personal reflection, we will explore practical ways to meet impermanence, transform fear, and open our hearts to acceptance and loving presence.

-Whether you are dealing with loss, supporting someone in transition, or simply wishing to deepen your understanding of life’s natural cycle, this course offers gentle guidance and inspiration for living and dying well.
+Whether you are navigating loss, supporting someone through a transition, or simply wishing to develop a more peaceful relationship with life’s natural cycle, this course offers gentle guidance and inspiration for living—and dying—with a peaceful mind.

 About our Teacher: